vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

     No of categorical features: 55

-## Clustering imputation method
+## Clustering Imputation Method
 Evidently, the data consists of a lot of missing values and in order to proceed we need to adopt an imputation method to fill these values.
 A quick way to achieve this would be to fill the missing values of each numerical/categorical column with the average/most frequent value of the column, excluding all NaNs.
 A more sophisticated way would be to find for each row with missing values, a cluster of the most similar rows, compute each column's average or most frequent value (restricted to the cluster's rows), and then impute the missing values of the row under consideration.

-The authors of this [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6371325/](paper) has developed such a methodology - called Multiple Clustering Imputation Methodology (MCIM) - and published their algorithm [https://github.com/panas89/multipleClusteringImputation](here).
+The authors of this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6371325/) has developed such a methodology - called Multiple Clustering Imputation Methodology (MCIM) - and published their algorithm [here](https://github.com/panas89/multipleClusteringImputation).